deckhouse/deckhouse/docs/documentation/pages/module-development/EXAMPLE.md

    echo "FROM quay.io/giantswarm/helloworld:0.2.0" > images/hello-world-module/Dockerfile
    ```

-1. Replace the image in the Deployment manifest with the Deckhouse Kubernetes Platform library helper.
+1. Replace the image in the Deployment manifest with the Deckhouse Platform Certified Security Edition library helper.
 This will allow you to use the current content-based image tag.

    ```shell
    sed -Ei 's/image\:(.*)/image: {{ include "helm_lib_module_image" (list . "helloWorldModule") }}/g' templates/deployment.yaml